dotnet/dotnet-docker/samples/aspnetapp/aspnetcore-docker-https-development.md

 docker build --pull -t aspnetapp .
 ```

 Run the container image with ASP.NET Core configured for HTTPS.
-Select the correct syntax, dependending on the Windows Server version.
+Select the correct syntax, depending on the Windows Server version.

 #### Windows Server 2016